Algoth Niska: Biography

 Niska was eventually wanted both in Sweden and Finland.
 He was sentenced for short periods in both countries.
-In prison he became a model prisoner and was often released early for good behavior.
+In prison, he became a model prisoner and was often released early for good behavior.

-In 1932 Niska was exiled from Sweden and he spent time in Riga, Tallinn and Danzig.
+In 1932, Niska was exiled from Sweden and he spent time in Riga, Tallinn and Danzig.
 He spoke at least Finnish, Swedish, German and English.

 In 1938, prior to World War II, Niska began to smuggle something else – Jewish refugees from Germany to the relative neutrality of Finland.
 His own estimate was 151 Jews.
 He used stolen and forged passports and various devious plots to get Jews from Germany through the Netherlands and Estonia.
 Reportedly he sometimes refused payment.
 When his network was exposed in 1939, he fled to Estonia and found that the Soviet Union had occupied the country.
 According to his own story, he fled back to Finland in a rowing boat.

 Niska fought in Laatokka during the Winter War.
 There is no clear knowledge of what he did during the Continuation War.

-In the mid-1940s Niska tried to finance the building of a new boat by giving interviews about his life – he needed the money and knew he could afford to ask.
-In 1951 Niska went through surgery in Antwerp but did not pay the bill – he was in serious debt in that time.
-In 1953 he was diagnosed with brain tumor and lost his speech and power of movement.
+In the mid-1940s, Niska tried to finance the building of a new boat by giving interviews about his life – he needed the money and knew he could afford to ask.
+In 1951, Niska went through surgery in Antwerp but did not pay the bill – he was in serious debt in that time.
+In 1953, he was diagnosed with a brain tumor and lost his speech and power of movement.
 He died on 28 May 1954.